 To help mitigate these risks, our firm offers effective solutions for companies seeking to fend off sophisticated cyber-scams.
 Two of these are:

-Internal Controls Assessments are performed by our local team of Certified Public Accountants and Information Security Auditors based on an internationally recognized framework such as COSO, ISO, or NIST.
+Internal Controls Assessments are performed by our local team of Certified Public Accountants and Information Security Auditors as a part of our IT Security services.
 These assessments provide a way to identify risk areas and implement controls specifically designed to mitigate risks without being overly burdensome or time consuming.
 Our Internal Controls Assessments are tailored to each company based on industry, applicable regulations, company size, financial systems, and IT architecture.

 Maxwell Locke & Ritter also offers SOC for Cybersecurity examinations for companies and non-profit organizations.
 This particular type of “audit” is an entity-wide assessment of your organization’s cybersecurity risk management program, providing a trusted framework to communicate your data protection and information security capabilities to your customers.
 The report details your cybersecurity efforts according to a formal risk management framework in such a way that executives, investors, and other business partners can understand them.